SIXwishlist/docs/Developer/index.md

 The main core of the framework is the App class which contains the system registry.
 Any object that may be required more then once during a process may be added to the registry with a key.
 This object can then be retrieved again and again without having to reinstantiate the object.

-The App Class is also responsible for handling the "registering" off addons and loading that addons configs and / or hooks.
+The App Class is also responsible for handling the "registering" of addons and loading that addons configs and / or hooks.

+For full documentation on the built in framework functionality view the core section of the documentation.

 ### Composer Packages